What is ChexSystems?

 Negative records are kept in the ChexSystems database for a period of 5 years.

 You can submit a dispute online to get any incorrect information out of your report.
+In addition to submitting your dispute online, you can also mail or fax your dispute.
 You should also contact the bank that reported the info, as they can also request removal of the information.

 - PNC Bank: Foundation Checking